avrstart/stm32_terminal/README.md

 # stm32_terminal
-command line terminal for peripheral control
+Command line terminal for peripheral control.
+HOW TO USE THIS PROJECT:
+1. Create project with STM32 Cube and add this files to your project
+2. Check includes and registers for your STM32 series